Hsu-Che-Wei/GeneSys/README.md

 #genesys --train --anndata ./Root_Atlas_SCT_downsampled_2400_cells.h5ad --bprint ./lineage.txt --epochs 30 --batch_size 128 --verbose
 ```

-The output includes the trained model (.pth) and the training log (.pdf)

 ### 3. GeneSys-generated transcriptomes (P)

 CPU nodes are recommended here as the RAM availability and capacity to handle large data are usually higher.
 Select the relevant section of the code below according to your input format.
+The output includes the generated data in anndata format (.h5ad).

 **Raw RNA counts cell-by-gene matrix** :
 ```